 - Increased shine/luster.

-- Greater repairability (can be polished to fix minor damage).
+- Greater repairability (can be polished and rectify to fix minor damage).

 - Permanent, no need to remove and reinstall (pro coatings only).